phasenraum2010/spring-data-jpa-with-neo4j-redis-session/README.md

 # spring-data-jpa-with-neo4j-redis-session

-This example show you how to wire up a Spring Boot application with Spring Data JPA and Spring Data Neo4j running side by side.
+Demo web project for Spring Boot using Spring Data Neo4j working together with Spring Data JPA in a Web App

 ## Dependencies